arbitraryexecution/forta-bot-templates/monitor-function-calls/SETUP.md

     operation such as: `>=, !==, <` (a full table on supported operators can be found in the [Expression Compatibility Table](#expression-compatibility-table)), and `value` is an address, string, or number.

+Note: If no expression is provided, the agent will create an alert whenever the specified function is called.

 For example, to monitor if `createPool` was called in the Uniswap V3 Factory contract to create a pool with the WETH token as `tokenA`, we would need the contract address, the ABI saved